Resources

 Brené Brown, Ph.D. studies human connection — our ability to empathize, belong, love.
 In a poignant, funny talk, she shares a deep insight from her research, one that sent her on a personal quest to know herself as well as to understand humanity.

-Clients who have had trauma, especially narcissistic abuse, often have a nervous system that is stuck in survival mode (fight or flight).
-The ideas in this TED Talk can help my clients teach their nervous systems to begin to trust, love, and be vulnerable again.
+Those of us who have experienced psychological trauma, such as emotional abuse, often have a nervous system that is stuck in survival mode (fight or flight).
+The ideas in this TED Talk can help us teach our nervous systems to trust, love, and be vulnerable once again.

 Learn more